BRIAN BOONE, P.ENG. B.SC. CIVIL ENGINEERING/PROJECT MANAGER, PRESIDENT

 Caroline Hart has 25 years of experience in working in non-profits overlapping with 10 years’ experience in the construction industry.
 Over the past three years she has worked as a relief worker and videographer with BWB in Haiti, HOPE Foundation in the Rohingya refugee camps and GlobalFire in Honduras.
 She has volunteered with BWB since 2010 and will remain in this position until she leaves to work in the developing world full time in 2021 when her last child (of four) graduates.
 Caroline is beyond grateful for the years of knowledge and experience gained working with such an internationally renowned organization.

 NEIL GRIGGS, M.A.
-COMMUNITY AND REGIONAL PLANNING, FOUNDER
+PROJECT MANAGER, FOUNDER